Sreejan-22/smart-tube/README.md

-# video sharing platform
+# video library

-A video sharing platform built using React.js in the frontend and Node.js(Express.js) at the backend(still in progress)
+A video library built using React.js in the frontend and Node.js(Express.js) at the backend(still in progress)

 ## Features